-The case for better data in order to track and measure progress toward achievement of the Sustainable Development Goals.
+The case for better data in order to track and measure progress toward achievement of the Sustainable Development Goal 5 (SDG 5).

 The Institute for Economics & Peace has been measuring peacefulness, along with its drivers, for over 10 years.
 Analysis has consistently shown that the most peaceful communities and countries demonstrate strength and progress across a broad set of factors.

-It is important to be able to build an accurate picture of progress toward achieving both Goal 5 and Goal 16.
+It is important to be able to build an accurate picture of progress toward achieving both SDG 5 and SDG 16.
 Data that groups genders and ages together not only restricts the measurement of progress, but can also limit the effectiveness of solutions tailored to create and sustain peace.

 For example, a lack of disaggregated data can make policy responses to gender inequality more difficult to craft.
 Using crime as an example, a framework that would keep women safe in public spaces would be different from a framework that prevents violence arising from organised crime.